 - LTV under 95% (you initially have more than 5% equity in the home) – 0.8%

-A misconception about the conventional mortgage is that borrowers must have 20% for a down payment to qualify.
+A misconception about conventional mortgages is that borrowers must have 20% for a down payment to qualify.
 Mortgage lenders may accept less than 20% down for a conventional mortgage if you have a high credit score and pay their version of mortgage insurance premiums, which is called private mortgage insurance (PMI).

 Similar to FHA mortgage insurance, PMI is a private insurance policy that protects the lender if you default.
 Be careful not to confuse the two types of insurance policies.

-If you have PMI on a conventional mortgage, you’re able to request a removal of insurance payments when you build up 20% equity in your home.
+If you have PMI on a conventional mortgage, you’re able to request the removal of those insurance payments when you build up 20% equity in your home.
 On the other hand, the mortgage insurance premiums for most new FHA mortgages can’t be removed unless you refinance.

 When to choose a conventional mortgage instead

-Putting down less money with the FHA mortgage can be a shortcut to homeownership if you don’t have much cash saved or the credit history to get approved for a conventional mortgage.
+Choosing an FHA loan can be a shortcut to homeownership if you don’t have much cash saved or the credit history to get approved for a conventional mortgage.
+Still, the convenience comes at a price that can follow you for the entire loan term.

-Furthermore, putting a small sum down on a home means that it will take you quite some time to build up equity.
-A small down payment can also increase your monthly payments.
-Homebuyers with a strong credit score should consider saving a bit more money and shopping for a conventional home loan first before thinking the FHA home loan is the only answer to a limited down payment.
+Homebuyers with a strong credit score should consider saving a bit more money and shopping for a conventional home loan first before thinking an FHA mortgage is the only answer to a limited down payment.

-How to shop for an FHA mortgage
+Shopping for an FHA loan